 Announcing Automatic Google Drive Ransomware Protection

 Spinbackup is the first to introduce automatiс protection against ransomware.
 It is an innovative CASB functional that will automatically detect ransomware activities in your domain, warn you with the security alerts and provide automatic and manual recovery of encrypted items.
 The beta version is already accessible for all Cybersecurity & Backup customers.
-Spinbackup is going to protect G Suite organizations and enterprises from ransomware with unique and smart algorithm that is based on your backup.
+Spinbackup provides extensive cybersecurity ransomware protection to G Suite organizations and enterprises with unique and smart algorithm that is based on your backup.
 For the first time in history, G Suite companies will be AUTOMATICALLY protected from ransomware.
-Don’t miss this!
+Deploy Spinbackup’s Enterprise Solutions and stay secure!